hellohaptik/chatbot_ner/ner_v2/detectors/temporal/time/readme.md

    1. ***add_diff_datetime***:  Words which are referencing to datetime difference from current time like word baad in 2  दिन *बाद*  referring to a day, which comes 2 day later from current date.
    2. **ref_datetime**: Words which referenced to create difference in time reference next to it.
 Example- सावा 4 , here whole sentence is referring to time 4:15.

-For reference see `datetime constant_csv` file for hindi - https://github.com/hellohaptik/chatbot_ner/blob/language_datetime_code_review/ner_v2/detectors/temporal/date/hi/time/datetime_diff_constant.csv
+   For reference see `datetime_constant.csv` file for hindi - https://github.com/hellohaptik/chatbot_ner/blob/language_datetime_code_review/ner_v2/detectors/temporal/date/hi/time/datetime_diff_constant.csv